DidiDodson/backend_mod_1_prework/section3/README.md

 ### Vocabulary Terms

-- hash
+- hash: an unordered list of attributes that describe a variable
-- key
+- key: the attribute of a hash
-- value
+- value: the information that answers the key for a specific variable

 ## Open your local copy of backend-mod-1-prework